 The Graduate Research School (GRS) oversees high-level policy, administration and leadership matters related to Curtin’s HDR programs.
 You may need to contact the GRS is you are having issues in your course and you have not been able to have these adequately addressed at the School level.
 You may also come into contact with the GRS if your enrolment status is set to conditional or during your thesis examination.

 Curtin’s Student Wellbeing Advisory Service provides support for students.
 You can speak to a Student Wellbeing Advisor by either visiting Curtin Connect in Building 102 on Bentley campus, calling 1800 244 043 or emailing email@example.com.

 The Curtin Student Guild have the Student Assist support and advocacy service.
 You can visit the Guild at Building 106F on Bentley Campus, call Student Assist on 9266 2900 or email firstname.lastname@example.org.

 Curtin’s Counselling Services

 For students at the Bentley campus, you can seek advice from the University’s Counselling Services.
 You can call 9266 7850 or 1800 651 879 to make an appointment.
-They are located on Level 2 of Building 109.
-You can also email email@example.com for information, but please note no actual counselling is provided via email.
+They are located on level two of Building 109.
+You can also email email@example.com for information, but please note that no counselling is provided via email.